sulhanfuadi/coding-challenges/README.md

 # Code Challenges Solutions Library
-This repository contains solutions to code challenges that I work on every day.
+Warning: This repository contains traces of sleep deprivation, questionable logic, and enough caffeine to power a small rocket.
+Enter at your own peril.

 ## Attention!!!
 I created this repository as reference material for solving code challenges on all platforms I use to help you complete the challenges you are working on.